othmanalikhan-apps/project_vote/README.md

   <img align="middle" width=200 src="assets/main_2.png">
 </p>

-Project Vote is a web application written in Django that is intended to act as the conference management tool for the Town Hall event (to be held on 16th December 2018 inshAllah).
-See the *Key Features* section below for an overview.
+Project Vote is a web application written in Django that was used as the realtime Q&A tool for a company wide event named "Town Hall".
+This event took place on 16th December 2018 and with an audience of 3,000 people.
+See the [Key Features](#Key-Features) section below for an overview.

 Prerequisites
 -------------
 - Python 3+ (see requirements.txt file)
+- Django 2.1.4+
+- Gunicorn 19.9.0 (only for deployment)
+- Nginx 1.14.2+ (only for deployment)

 How to Run